andrew-weisman/clam_analysis/README.md

 Note there are currently 12 files in the `converted_images` subdirectory in `MRXScombined` that I had to make readable by OpenSlide (which is used by CLAM) by opening the files originally in the `batch_*` folders in Case Viewer on my laptop and converting them from MRXS to MRXS (you read that right).
 Otherwise those files died during the preprocessing step with `openslide.lowlevel.OpenSlideError: Cannot read slide position info: Expected 1 value`.
 Links to the bad files on Biowulf are located in the `not_reading_by_openslide` subdirectory.
 Including these 12 files, there are currently (3/25/22) 70 links and 72 files in Box (there are two files in the directory `missing_dat_files` because they are missing some of their `.dat` files and are not included in the main links directory; I've told Eduard about these).

-Further note that for the time being I am excluding all hysterectomy files because (1) they are unreadable by openslide and Eduard is going to convert them in batch and (2) I need to nail down the magnifications for all the main images and see how CLAM performs when using the same magnifications for all images.
+Further note that for the time being I am excluding all hysterectomy files because I need to nail down the magnifications for all the main images and see how CLAM performs when using the same magnifications for all images.

 ## Metadata exploration